Designing networks

 inspector.plot_networks(location_color="label")

-Note that it is very important that the agents get assigned to classrooms before getting assigned to schools.
+Note that it is very important that the actors get assigned to classrooms before getting assigned to schools.
 This means that the order of the creation of the locations is important and, hence, the order of the location classes given to the location_designers argument.

 If we build schools before classrooms, the above method does not work the way intended: